Why Carry ICE gear?

-We believe everyone should carry an ICE card and tags with them at all times, in case of emergency.
+Simply put, everyone should carry an ICE card and tags with them at all times, in case of emergency.
 An up-to-date ICE card should be kept in your wallet or purse.
-ICE tags can be attached to car keys, motorcycle/boat keys, show laces, zippers, back packs, luggage, strollers, baby carriers, and more.
+ICE tags can be attached to car keys, motorcycle/boat keys, shoe laces, zippers, back packs, luggage, strollers, baby carriers, and more.
 There are endless uses for the tags.
-Even if you do not have medical conditions, if something happened to you or a loved one, it can be hours or days before family is notified.
+Even if you do not have medical conditions, ICE cards and tags clearly list contact information In Case of Emergency.

 Many seniors have very active lifestyles and are often pursuing hobbies and activities alone outside the home.
 Some seniors have special needs or critical conditions and medications that need to be communicated to first-responders.
 If an accident or illness were to occur, first-responders need to be able to contact someone immediately who is familiar with the senior's medical and other information.

 - Many times adult children do not live in the same city or state as their senior parents, making them almost impossible to locate in the event of an emergency.
 Or, the Senior may be enjoying travel far from family and friends when an emergency occurs.

 - Do not rely on cell phones for emergency numbers.
 Often cell phones are locked, lost, or broken in an accident.

 - Some seniors have special medical conditions such as diabetes or heart problems which may require immediate intervention by first responders.

 - People suffering from early stage dementia/Alzheimers may have difficulty remembering their phone numbers, or phone numbers of their family, if they are feeling stressed or ill.
 There is also usually room to list a doctor's name and phone number, which can be life-saving in an emergency.